Skip to Main Content

 As a first responder, you know that life can turn on a dime.
 Fortunately, it’s your employer’s responsibility to cover insurance on the job.
 While it is not your responsibility to insure any work vehicle that you operate (even if you park it at home some nights), when it comes to personal auto insurance, you will likely benefit from comparing quotes from multiple providers who offer the types of auto policies you want.
 That way, you can find the best rate available.

-While shopping for the best car insurance, you may find companies that offer discounts to first responder car insurance in your area.
+While shopping for the best car insurance for first responders, you may find companies that offer discounts to first responder car insurance in your area.
 Oftentimes, companies may offer both lower rates and discounts to first responders because people in these professions may pose a lower risk.
 By having emergency driving training, first responders could be considered less likely to file a claim.
 Of course, the rate each first responder receives will vary based on a number of additional personal factors.

 Discounts for first responders